muenchto/certainty_poker/Rules.md

 3. CertaintyPoker is played in multiple __rounds__.

 4. Each round has one __question__.
 The __answer__ to a question is always a number.
 (Typically the answer of the question is unknown to most people, but can be guessed somehow.
-Examples for such questions are: *How many kilometers highway does Germany have?* Or: *What is the price of 1 kg of (cheapest) salt in a discounter in Paris (in €)?*, *What is the average life expectancy amongst women in Ghana in the year 2018?*)
+Examples for such questions are: *How many kilometers highway does Germany have?*, *What is the price of 1 kg of (cheapest) salt in a discounter in Paris (in €)?*, or *What is the average life expectancy amongst women in Ghana in the year 2018?*)

 5. Besides the answer, every question also has a number of __hints__.
-Typically, a hint provides information which make it easier to assess the quality of a guess.
-Regarding the question of female life expectancy in Ghana from above, hints could be something like: *The overall (both genders) life expectancy in Nigeria in the year 2018 was 53.4 years.* or *The life expectancy of men in Ghana in the year of 2018 was 62.4 years.*  (However, the quality of the hints can differ, and sometimes the hint might not even contain any valuable information at all.)
+(Typically, a hint provides information which make it easier to assess the quality of a guess.
+Regarding the question of female life expectancy in Ghana from above, hints could be something like: *The overall (both genders) life expectancy in Nigeria in the year 2018 was 53.4 years.* or *The life expectancy of men in Ghana in the year of 2018 was 62.4 years.*  However, the quality of the hints can differ, and sometimes the hint might not even contain any valuable information at all.)

 6. At the beginning of each round, the player next to the anchor player has to place a minimum bet called __small blind__.
 The player next to the small blind has to place a bet double of the small blind, the __big blind__.